speedchecker/cordova_plugin/README.md

 Use the following (sample) functions in index.js:

 #### To set a license key (for paid clients).
+* Android:

 if you have a license key, you can add your key as a String value in the app:
 ```
 SpeedCheckerPlugin.setAndroidLicenseKey(
             "your_Androidlicense_key",